ouhenio/qrdiffusion/README.md

-# QRdiffusion
+# Controlnet - QR

 ## Roadmap

-My guess is that they trained a ControlNet conditioned on QR codes to achieve this.
+My guess is that the authors of the famous reddit post trained a ControlNet conditioned on QR codes to achieve this.

 Therefore I'll need to: